janeon/Gig2Gether/README.md

 - [X] Demographic form - storing individual user backgrounds to database

-- [ ] Consider how to adapt for ios interface

 ## Outstanding questions
 -- Whether to have separate interfaces/apps for web and mobile